 On December 28, 2016, Lead Plaintiff filed a Fourth Amended Complaint based on fact development through discovery.
 Then, on January 19, 2017, the Parties filed a Notice of Settlement informing the Court that they had agreed to settle all claims asserted against Defendants.
 On February 8, 2017, Plaintiffs filed a motion for preliminary approval of the settlement, along with the Stipulation of Settlement and other exhibits, which informed investors that the Parties agreed to settle all claims for $32,000,000.

-On February 10, 2017, the Court preliminarily approval of the settlement, and on May 30, 2017, entered a final judgment finding the settlement to be fair, reasonable and adequate in all respects.
+On February 10, 2017, the Court preliminarily approved the settlement, and on May 30, 2017, entered a final judgment finding the settlement to be fair, reasonable and adequate in all respects.